alwinshaju08/RISCV/README.md

 <details>
 <summary>Basic RISC-V CPU microarchitecture </summary>

 The block diagram of a basic RISC-V microarchitecture is as shown in figure below.
 Now, using the Makerchip platform the implementation of the RISC-V microarchitecture or core is done.
-For starting the implementation a starter code present [here](https://github.com/stevehoover/RISC-V_MYTH_Workshop) is used.
+For starting the implementation a starter code present in reference  is used.
 The starter code consist of -

 - A simple RISC-V assembler.
 - An instruction memory containing the sum 1..9 test program.